sfX-android/android_device_oneplus_hotdog/README.md

 These are personal test builds of mine.
 In no way do I hold responsibility if it/you messes up your device.
 Proceed at your own risk.

+### Note
+Decryption does not currently work at all, this applies to both custom ROM running A10 and A11.
+Android 11 - Decryption, most likely because of keymaster 4.1 and other tree specific things Android 10 - Not working, not sure why.
+I am not on A10 so I cannot test or debug it.

 ## Setup repo tool
 Setup repo tool from here https://source.android.com/setup/develop#installing-repo